bakatz/push/README.md

 1. Then add it as an alias (replace darwin-arm64 with your computer's os and cpu architecture, and if desired replace `push` with something else like `ship`): `alias push=path/to/download/dir/push-darwin-arm64`
 1. You're done!
 Just run `push` to start using it.

+Optionally: if you want to use OpenAI for generating commit messages, make sure you set your environment variable like this before running the above steps:
+  ```
+  OPENAI_API_KEY=your-openai-api-key
+  ```

 ## Dev Requirements

 - **Go**: This utility is written in Go.
 Ensure you have Go installed.
-- **OpenAI API Key**: If you want to use OpenAI for generating commit messages, make sure you set your environment variable like this:
-  ```
-  OPENAI_API_KEY=your-openai-api-key
-  ```

 ## Build